rajesh0305/Amazon_Food_Reviews-main/README.md

 [Ans] We could use the Score/Rating.
 A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
 A review of 3 is nuetral and ignored.
 This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review.

-To Know the Complete overview of the Amazon Food review dataset and Featurization visit my [medium blog](https://medium.com/analytics-vidhya/amazon-fine-food-reviews-featurization-with-natural-language-processing-a386b0317f56)

 ## Task 02.
 Apply KNN to Amazon_Food_Reviews_Dataset